 About The Concord Project

-The Concord Project was founded to pilot and scale practical, non-partisan innovations that strengthen democracy.
+The Concord Project was founded to pilot and scale practical, non-partisan initiatives that strengthen democracy.

 Key principles